 What is Thai Beef Salad?

-So tasty that it’s hard to stop eating!
-All jokes aside, Thai Beef Salad or Yum Nuea is a combination of crispy, fresh vegetables, fragrant herbs, tender beef steak, all smothered with a punchy, spicy dressing.
-Delicious and good for you so it’s a big win-win.
+Thai Beef Salad or Yum Nuea is a combination of crispy, fresh vegetables, fragrant herbs, tender beef steak, all smothered with a punchy, spicy dressing.
+It’s incredibly tasty as well as being nutrient packed, so it’s a big win-win.

-What’s the secret to a great Thai Beef Salad?
+The secret to a great Thai Beef Salad

-If you’ve not tried making your own Thai food before, now is the time to start!
 Thai food is all about that balance I talked about above, and only you know what you really like, so taste, taste, taste and adjust as you go.
-I like mine extra spicy with loads of lime!
+I like mine extra spicy with loads of lime, but you might like to tone it down depending on who is going to be eating

 FREQUENTLY ASKED QUESTIONS